fabri1983/titan256c/README.md

 **A**.
 Writing 2 u32 vars (4 colors) by CPU to CRAM every scanline.
 That's done 7 times inside the duration of 7 scanlines.
 Also and additional write to BG for the text color ramp effect, only done 3 times in the duration of 7 scanlines.
-And then in the 8th scanline I write the last colors to complete the total of 32 colors palette swap.
+Finally in the 8th scanline it writes the last colors to complete the total of 32 colors palette swap.

 **B**.
 DMA 32 colors (2 palettes) splitted in 3 chunks + 3 BG colors writes for the text color ramp effect.
-That's done inside the duration of 8 scanlines.
+All done inside the duration of 8 scanlines.

 **C**.
-Same than B but calling only once the HInt setting `VDP_setHIntCounter(0)` (every scanline) and disabling it using `VDP_setHIntCounter(255)` at the first line of the HInt.
+Same than B but calling only once the HInt with `VDP_setHIntCounter(0)` (every scanline) and disabling it using `VDP_setHIntCounter(255)` at the first line of the HInt.
 In this approach I manage to get only one invocation out of the two the HInt is being invoked, because changing the invocation counter only takes effect in the next one.
 Here is where I use `if GET_VCOUNTER > 0 then exit from HInt` in order to dicard